Company / Engineering Philosophy

 Welcome to the HID Consulting blog.
 This publication exists to document practical field lessons from real deployments—not abstract theory.
 We work in environments where technology has to function predictably: occupied homes, active offices, and operations that do not have time for fragile systems.

 Security and reliability are not optional add-ons.
 They are baseline requirements.
-Every service we deliver—networking, surveillance, automation, support—follows the same framework:
+Every service delivered—networking, surveillance, automation, support—follows the same framework:

-This blog will focus on implementation patterns that teams can apply immediately:
+This blog focuses on implementation patterns teams can apply immediately:

 - UniFi Protect retention and incident workflows